github/docs/content/admin/identity-and-access-management/iam-configuration-reference/username-considerations-for-external-authentication.md

 When you configure SAML authentication, {% data variables.product.product_name %} uses the SCIM `userName` attribute value sent from the IdP to determine the username for the corresponding user account on {% data variables.product.prodname_dotcom_the_website %}.
 If this value includes unsupported characters, {% data variables.product.product_name %} will normalize the username per the following rules.
 {% elsif ghes %}
 When you configure CAS, LDAP, or SAML authentication, {% data variables.product.product_name %} uses an identifier from the user account on your external authentication provider to determine the username for the corresponding user account on {% data variables.product.product_name %}.
 If the identifier includes unsupported characters, {% data variables.product.product_name %} will normalize the username per the following rules.
-{% elsif ghae %}
-When you configure SAML authentication, {% data variables.product.product_name %} uses an identifier from the user account on your IdP to determine the username for the corresponding user account on {% data variables.product.product_name %}.
-If the identifier includes unsupported characters, {% data variables.product.product_name %} will normalize the username per the following rules.
 {% endif %}

 1. {% data variables.product.product_name %} will normalize any non-alphanumeric character in your account's username into a dash.
 For example, a username of `mona.the.octocat` will be normalized to `mona-the-octocat`.
 Note that normalized usernames also can't start or end with a dash.
 They also can't contain two consecutive dashes.